ga-curriculum/ejs/adding-a-show-route/README.md

 })
 ```

-For now, all this route will do is listen for a request and then console.log the attached `req.params`.
-Click on a few of the links in the browser, and examine your server terminal.
-You should see that `req.params` is an object that looks something like `{ fruitId: 1 }`, where `1` will be replaced with whatever the index of the link you clicked was.
+For now, all this route will do is listen for a request and then `console.log` the attached `req.params`.
+Click on a few of the links in the browser, and examine your terminal.
+You should see that `req.params` is an object that looks something like `{ fruitId: 1 }`, where `1` will be replaced with the index of the item you clicked on.

-Next, we want to make it so that whenever a user hits the route above by clicking on an object's name in the list, we render a template page with the data from that specific object.

-For that, we'll first need a new `ejs` file.
-In your `views` directory, make a new file named `show.ejs`:
+### Rendering the `show` page

+Next, our goal is to ensure that when a user clicks on an item in our list, our application will display a page specifically dedicated to that item.
+This page will show detailed information about the item clicked.
+To achieve this, we first need to create a new EJS template file.

+Create a new EJS file named `show.ejs` in the `views` directory:

 ```bash
 touch views/show.ejs
 ```

-In `show.ejs`, add the following:
+Add HTML content to `show.ejs`, making use of the fruit object to display specific details.

 ```html
 <!DOCTYPE html>